galaxyproject/training-material/topics/assembly/tutorials/vgp_workflow_training/tutorial.md

 -----

 All analyses described in this tutorial are performed using *workflows*--chains of tools.
-Before we can proceed we need to import workflows into your Galaxy account.
+Before we can proceed, we need to import workflows into your Galaxy account.
 In order to do this you need to follow the instruction below.

 ## Workflows for this tutorial